cassiopeian/case-converter/README.md

  Title cased text is mostly capitalized, but there are a few rules.
 This generator capitalizes the first and last (i.e., bookend) words in a given string of text, along with all nouns, verbs, pronouns, adjectives, and adverbs.
 The text within the bookends is parsed for articles (e.g., *a*, *the*), conjunctions (e.g., *and*, *but*), and prepositions (e.g., *in*, *on*), which are then set lowercase.

+ This dropdown option also reveals the function-specific *Sticky Note* button.

  ### Title Case Note

  <img src="images/read-me/nota-bene-example.png" style="width: 75%">